trasz/tmips/README.md

 Userspace MIPS emulator.
-Mostly a toy, but makes easy to interpret instruction traces, like this:
+Mostly a toy, but makes easy to interpret instruction traces, like this (scroll to the right, there's a stack trace there):

 ```